frankischilling/kernelcraft/README.md

 - **OpenGL**: A cross-platform graphics API used for rendering 2D and 3D vector graphics.
 - **GLFW**: A library for creating windows, receiving input, and handling events.
 It simplifies the process of setting up an OpenGL context.
 - **GLEW**: The OpenGL Extension Wrangler Library, which helps in managing OpenGL extensions.
+- **GLUT**: The OpenGL Utility Toolkit, used for rendering text and other utilities.
+- **GLM**: A header-only C++ mathematics library for graphics software based on the OpenGL Shading Language (GLSL) specifications.

 ## Project Structure